 In a highly competitive world that places a huge premium on easily-measured achievements, creative arts are sometimes considered an extra for which there is not enough time or money.
-However, experts believe that this thinking is dated since research indicates that the arts are every bit as
+However, experts believe that this thinking is dated since research indicates that the arts are every bit as beneficial to brain development and learning as traditional academics.

 The Benefits of Childhood Exposure to the Arts: